-In the definition that has become accepted by the environmental industries and regulators (and discussed in the EPA (2013) Guidance on the management of contaminated land), there are three components to consider when developing a CSM:
+In the definition that has become accepted by the environmental industries and regulators (and discussed in the EPA (2013) "Guidance on the management of contaminated land"), there are three components to consider when developing a CSM:

 - The source is the COPC identified, specifically it is the leak of the known cable fluid; - The pathways are any routes linking the source with the receptors (in which degradation processes may also occur); and - The receptors are humans and controlled waters that are connected to the source by the pathways, such as soils, vapours, aquifers, surface watercourses, local supply boreholes, or springs.
+Whilst ecological receptors are not normally considered in preliminary risk assessment protected sites are considered here to flag any potential issues that may require further detailed assessment.

-These three components are linked within a conceptual model for a site.
+These three components are linked within a conceptual model for a Site.
 Should either one of the source, pathway, or receptor be absent from the site setting, the pollutant linkage is deemed not to be present therefore negligible risk will be posed to human health and/or controlled water environments.